digital-cargo/good-practice-truck-preadvice/README.md

 - First name
 - Last name
-- Birth date
+- Date of birth
 - Mobile Phone number
 - Email address
 - Type of ID
 - ID Number
-- Place of ID Issueing
+- Place of ID Issuance

-Remarks: The Quick Drop-Off Airport could be removed as the drop off station is clear by the origin on the AWB.
+_Remarks_: The quick drop-off airport could be removed since the drop-off station is already indicated by the origin on the AWB.

 In return, the GHA will provide

 - A sequence of dock assignments
-- QDO-Code (Cleartext and Barcode)
+- QDO-Code (plain text and barcode)
 - QDO Groups with each
-  - Dock (Name and Geolocation (optional))
+  - Dock (name and optional geolocation)
   - Pieces to be droped of there
   - Time slot (optional)